-Health benefits provider Anthem, through a number of subsidiaries, provides health coverage to more than 40 million members in the US.
+Health benefits provider Anthem, through a number of subsidiaries, provides health coverage to approximately 41 million members in the US.
 One of the nation's largest health insurers, Anthem is a Blue Cross and Blue Shield Association licensee in more than a dozen states (where it operates as Anthem, Empire, and BCBS) and provides non-BCBS plans under the Unicare, Amerigroup, CareMore, Simply Healthcare, HealthSun, HealthLink, and other brands in more than 25 states.
 Plans include PPO, HMO, POS, indemnity, and hybrid plans offered to employers, individuals, and Medicare and Medicaid recipients.
 Anthem also provides administrative services to self-insured groups, as well as specialty insurance.

 Anthem operates through three segments: Government Business, Commercial and Specialty Business, and Other.

-The Commercial and Specialty Business segment, accounting for about 40% of sales, provides BCBS and non-BCBS health plans for employer groups and individuals; managed care services such as claims processing and underwriting for self-funded groups; and specialty products including dental, vision, life, and disability coverage.
+The Commercial and Specialty Business segment, accounting for about 35% of sales, provides BCBS and non-BCBS health plans for employer groups and individuals; managed care services such as claims processing and underwriting for self-funded groups; and specialty products including dental, vision, life, and disability coverage.
 The remaining revenue comes from the others segment.

-Through several of its subsidiaries, Anthem also performs claims processing, fraud prevention, benefits management, and other administrative tasks for government-run Medicare plans, other insurance firms, and employer groups.
+Through several of its subsidiaries, Anthem also performs claims processing, stop loss insurance, benefits management, and other administrative tasks for government-run Medicare plans, other insurance firms, and employer groups.

-Altogether, the company serves around 73 million customers.
+Altogether, the company serves more than 79 million customers.

-Anthem is headquartered in Indianapolis, Indiana, and its subsidiaries are licensed to conduct insurance operations in all 50 states.
+Anthem is headquartered in Indianapolis, Indiana, and its subsidiaries are licensed to conduct insurance operations in about 50 states.
 It serves BCBS customers in more than a dozen states including California, New York, and Virginia and serves non-BCBS customers in more than 25 other states under UniCare, Amerigroup, Simply Healthcare, and other brand names.